FlorianStuettgen/SOC_Replay/README.md

 </div>

 SOC_Replay is a cybersecurity research lab built for experimentation and operational analysis.
-This exciting new platform brings together honeypots, intrusion detection, automation, and monitoring into a unified environment, enabling practical testing and innovation.
+This exciting new platform brings together honeypots, intrusion detection, automation, and monitoring into a unified environment.

 Visit the wiki for a detailed breakdown of SOC_Replay’s architecture, components, and experiments:
 [SOC_Replay-Lab Wiki](https://github.com/FlorianStuettgen/SOC_Replay/wiki).